How to See the Sunrise at Borobudur from Yogyakarta

 My first stop in Indonesia on Round the World #9 welcomed me with just the kind of torrential downpour you might expect from any tropical nation’s rainy season.

-Though you’ve probably never heard of Borobudur either, you’d likely recognize it in photos.
-It first appeared on my radar when the Amazing Race teams went there a few years ago.
+The unique temple first appeared on my radar when the Amazing Race teams went there a few years ago.
 When I decided to spend some time in Indonesia this year, it shot straight to the top of my priority list.

 How to Get to Borobudur